We sat down with Carolyn Porter, CEO of Cytoseek to discuss how their technology is aiming to improve therapies for cancer.

 What element of the ecosystem attracted you?

-As a young company at the start of its development trajectory we are availing of multiple elements on offer via Science Creates including incubator facilities at Unit DX, its associated business support and investment capability.
+As a young company at the start of its development trajectory we are availing of multiple elements on offer via Science Creates including the incubator facilities, its associated business support and investment capability.
 The combination makes the Science Creates offering more compelling than organisations who focus on providing one element of the package.

 What is the future vision of your business?